ddelong/ddelong.github.io/_posts/2005-01-13-mac-mini-meet-google-mini.md

 categories:
   - Technology
 ---
-It&#8217;s but a few days since Apple released the [Mac mini](http://www.apple.com/macmini/) and we already have a product from another cool company with a similar (ok, exactly the same) name.
+It's but a few days since Apple released the [Mac mini](http://www.apple.com/macmini/) and we already have a product from another cool company with a similar (ok, exactly the same) name.
 Google has [released the Google Mini](http://www.google.com/googleblog/2005/01/honey-we-shrunk-google.html).

-Before you plunk down $4,995 to get one of these neat blue boxes, you have to know that this isn&#8217;t a consumer device.
-Rather, it&#8217;s a server to index a business&#8217;s documents and facilitate searches of those documents.
+Before you plunk down $4,995 to get one of these neat blue boxes, you have to know that this isn't a consumer device.
+Rather, it's a server to index a business's documents and facilitate searches of those documents.

 > The Google Mini can provide search for up to 50,000 documents, and it supports over 220 different file types.
 The price includes 1 year of full customer support, software updates, and replacement coverage.